 Welcome to the Year 3 page.
 This page provides you with everything you will need to know about life in Year 3.
 We hope you will find it useful, if you have any further questions then please do not hesitate to contact a member of the Year 3 team.

-- 3TWP-Mrs Tibbits-Williams & Mrs Pollard- supported by Mrs Brown (Teaching Assistant)
+- 3TWP-Mrs Tibbits-Williams & Mrs Prideaux- supported by Mrs Patel & Mrs Austen (Teaching Assistants)

 - 3DB-Mrs Deacon and Mrs Brown- supported by Mrs Baitup (Teaching Assistant)